urbanopt/urbanopt.github.io/usage/rake_tasks.md

 ![workflow_diagram](../doc_files/workflow-diagram2.jpg)

-The figure below represents how Simulation Mapper Classes can be assigned to different Features from the FeatureFile in the Scenario CSV.
+The following figure represents how Simulation Mapper Classes can be assigned to different Features from the FeatureFile in the Scenario CSV.

 ![scenario_mapper](../doc_files/scenario_mapper.jpg)